australasian-computer-music-association/acma-jekyll/hosting-acmc.md

 We are **always looking for potential hosts for future conferences**.
 ACMC has traditionally taken place in Australia or New Zealand and has been held standalone or co-hosted with another event.

-The 2020 edition was the first fully online ACMC, and we suggest that future events could be hybrid online/in-person in the interest of inclusion and sustainability.
+The 2020 edition was the first fully online ACMC, and we suggest that future events could be either hybrid or online in the interest of inclusion and sustainability.

 If you are interested in hosting ACMC at your institution or organisation then please reach out to [conference@computermusic.org.au](mailto:conference@computermusic.org.au)